sts10/tidy/readme.markdown

 -   whitespace from beginning and end of words is deleted
 -   words are sorted alphabetically (though this can be optionally prevented -- see below)

-and print that new word list to the terminal or to a new text file.
+and print that new word list to the terminal or to a text file.

 Optionally, the tool can...